 That’s what’s causing that excessive bloating when drinking beer, and it doesn’t have to happen if you pour your beer properly.
 So, pay attention and practice your pour to make your beer drinking even more enjoyable.

 The most important thing is to drink responsibly.
 Remember that drinking alcohol can lead to negative consequences, so don’t go overboard.
-And remember always to drink responsibly, visit your local breweries, enjoy your beer, and have a great time!
+And always remember to drink responsibly, visit your local breweries, enjoy your beer, and have a great time!

 Once you taste craft beer, if you haven’t so far, and you get to compare craft beer vs commercial beer, you’ll notice all the difference and will definitely start enjoying beer even more!

 Also, please let us know if you’ve tasted any of our suggestions and if you liked them.
-Don’t hesitate to share your personal favorites, and your suggestions on the best beers for beginners, and ask questions, if any!
+Don’t hesitate to share your personal favorites and your suggestions on the best beers for beginners, and ask questions, if any!